Russia and Ukraine agree on a three-day truce and the exchange of two thousand prisoners

 No hay anuncios

-The non-compliance with the announced truce follows a week in which a truce proposal made by Kyiv and which was supposed to start on Wednesday was also not respected. and which was supposed to start on Wednesday.
-On Tuesday, hours before the truce, Moscow carried out one of the deadliest attacks of the year, with at least 27 dead and 120 injured.
+The breach of the announced truce comes in a week in which a ceasefire proposal made by Kyiv and which was to begin on Wednesday was not respected.
+On Tuesday, hours before the truce, Moscow carried out one of the deadliest attacks of the year, with at least 27 dead and 120 wounded.